 Prior to co-founding StoneTurn, Simon was with Deloitte for more than 23 years, where he served as a U.S. audit partner specializing in the retail, distribution and manufacturing industries.
 He led Deloitte’s New York / Boston Dispute Consulting practice, established the firm’s Dispute Consulting Group in Boston, founded and led its Forensic Audit Assistance program, and served as the National Forensic Practice Leader.

-He is a Fellow of the Institute of Chartered Accountants in England and Wales, and a Certified Public Accountant in Massachusetts and New York.
+He is a Fellow of the Institute of Chartered Accountants in England and Wales.

 Turn to Simon